C-Fun/Self-Attentive-Pooling-for-Efficient-Deep-Learning/README.md

 ​	*(resnet18, resnet18_v2, resnet50, resnet50_v2, mobilenet, mobilenet_v2)*

-- for resnet you can also use dy+backbone to use dynamic convolution (e.g., dyresnet18, dymobilenet)
+- you can also use dy+backbone to use dynamic convolution (e.g., dyresnet18, dymobilenet)

 ###### optional pooling methods: